Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 Upfront we decided to add unit tests for data generation, but not for UI during prototyping stages.
 The reason being is that the UI was still in a prototype phase and big changes were likely to be made.
 We came back later and added unit tests for the important UI functionality once the UI changes were more stable.

 ### Lessons Learnt
 This project at Accelo has influenced the way we have built future projects ever since.
+While the screen was technically impressive, it was team work and communication that stood out looking back at the project now.
 Some of these lessons include
 - Prototyping to test assumptions
 - Breaking down work into small chunks (or phases) to get something working asap
 - Using a similar pattern to [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for managing changes